In a B2B environment, sales and marketing should be working seamlessly together.

 A good CRM should be used to store and score leads, and an automated system should be in place so that the sales team know exactly what their top leads are.

-A system like this is not going to be cheap, it’s worth investing in the right CRM which can automate this properly.
+A system like this is not going to be cheap.
+It’s worth investing in the right CRM which can automate this properly.
 The CRM should be able to integrate with third-party applications like MailChimp and HTML trackers.
-And on top of that, it takes time out of your salesperson or marketing
+And on top of that, it takes time out of your salesperson or marketing persons day, to properly update the system by hand.
+If a social media conversation has happened, this should be tracked in the CRM by marketing.
+If a salesperson has called someone and had a rejection, it should be properly recorded.
+Calendar reminders can be used to check back on this lead later.

 A lead scoring system needs to take into account: